Demo

 Maintains records of daily activities.

-Requires regular and reliable attendance.
+Requires regular. reliable and punctual attendance.

 Performs other related duties as assigned.